Summer means tennis is Australia, and as the Australian Open heated up Melbourne, so too does participation - and injuries - in tennis.

 - Incorporate ankle and foot stability exercises and drills into your strength and conditioning program and your warm up.
 These will build the strength of the entire area and offer substantial coordination and balance through the ankle complex.

-- A Melbourne CBD Physio can give specific exercises and advise as to what might be lacking in your calf and ankle complex.
+- A Melbourne CBD Physiotherapy and Sports Medicine can give specific exercises and advise as to what might be lacking in your calf and ankle complex.
 Exercises to address proprioception, strength, power and agility need to be definitely considered, and progressed accordingly depending on your ankle injury history and the level of capacity at the time.

 If you are returning from an ankle injury, most athletes like to return with some form of ankle stabilisation in place.
 If you are competent at taping your ankle, this is one way to assist you and your ankle awareness.
 Another way we can do this is by fitting a brace.
 No, it won’t make your ankle joint weak!
 What it will do is provide you with the same stability and feedback as the tape and for a longer period of time.